JoshDoug/Notes/Java/JavaSE/Java-9.md

 Types of support:

-* Public updates: Feature additions, maybe sorta.
+* Public updates: Free public support, possibly with new features.
-* Premier Support: Free public support.
+* Premier Support: Support, if you pay for it.
-* Extended Support: Support, if you pay for it.
+* Extended Support: Support, if you pay even more for it.
 * Sustaining Support: Support on a case by case basis that would be very expensive.

 [Oracle Java Support page](http://www.oracle.com/technetwork/java/eol-135779.html).